Oureyelet/Oureyelet/README.md

 _______________________________________________________________________________________________________________

 > ###  __⚡    Motivation:__
-- Day and date of my beginning journey as a Software Developer: 15th May 2021.
+- Day and date of my beginning journey as a Self-taught Full Stack Developer: 15th May 2021.
 - Total learning time (include projects):
                 - 2021:    171 hrs <br />
                 - 2022:    218 hrs